Saturday, February 15, 2020

 ADVICE/SUGGESTION:

 In general, in a two-parent home, the primary responsibility in raising boys should be gradually transferred from the wife to the husband when the boys are still in elementary schools.
 I'm not positive about your marital status, but either way--the ball's in your court now with your sons.
 Remember: IT TAKES A MAN TO TEACH A BOY TO BE A MAN.
 And this is NOT to underplay the importance of the mother in a boy's life whatsoever.
 But I do believe you are correct in saying that safety and nurture should gradually give way to more risk-taking freedom.
 You want to teach your boys how to protect others, not to have to be protected by others.
 I also believe that teaching boys about personal finances, household/car repairs, self-defense, etc., are very important skills to be taught.
 But the traditional, Judeo-Christian view of the characteristics that make a man: good manners, good citizenship, toughness, sacrifice, composure, responsibility---should be taught from day one; especially the art of how to treat women.
 Teach your boys to hold the door open for women and say "yes, Ma'am" and "no, Ma'am."
 Teach them that women are to go ahead of them in line.
 Teach them to value the opinion of a woman as much as or more than their own.
-And don't allow pornography to infiltrate their lives in any way.
+And don't allow pornography and electdronics/video games to infiltrate their lives in any way.
 And the only way for a boy to learn these skills is to practice them.
 A man without manners is not a man at all.

 Contact me for any further advice.